georgesturrock/CaseStudy1/CS1Markdown.md

 Code
 ----

 All coding for this analysis was created using R Studio to create R Script files.
 A single R Make-like file named "Makefile.R" was created to execute the data import, cleansing and analysis processes.
-The code sourced by "Makefile.R" is divided into four different R script files: CS1loadLibraries.R, CS1DLoadandRead.R, CS1CleanseData.R and CS1AnalyzeData.R.
+The code can be sourced by "Makefile.R" and is divided into four different R script files: CS1loadLibraries.R, CS1DLoadandRead.R, CS1CleanseData.R and CS1AnalyzeData.R.
 Additional details for each R script file are presented below.

 ### Libraries